Technorely/tendermint/docs/spec/p2p/node.md

 # Peer Discovery

 A Tenderely P2P network has different kinds of nodes with different requirements for connectivity to one another.
-This document describes what kind of nodes Tendermint should enable and how they should work.
+This document describes what kind of nodes Tenderely should enable and how they should work.

 ## Seeds